 “The last thing he said was to protect the kids.
 We need to meet with the youth group and figure out how to deal with the Church.
 That Cardinal wants to lock us up and make me their martyr.”

 Hippie speaks up for the first time, “Make the Church open Jace’s Place in Manhattan.
-We’ll take the youth group to Times Square and bring the runaways from there to the Church.”
+We’ll take the youth group to Times Square and bring the runaways there to the Church.”

 We are stunned that he is so direct.
 He’s right.
 We have to own the Jace’s Place project.

 We go to Times Square to devise a plan of action.
 Sitting inside Howard Johnson’s, eating fried clams and fries, is déjà vu all over again for me.
 We sit near the window and watch the scene unfolding in the early evening.
 I recognize the street hustlers, pimping for each other as drivers stop and shop the boys and girls hanging out.
 We need to know who the pimps are as opposed to the tricks they are controlling.
 It is all street action.
 Finished with the fried clams, we spread out along Broadway and 7th Avenue.
-The street kids are suspicious of our motives, used to the sea of exploitation where they are trying to survive.
+The street kids are suspicious of our motives, used to the sea of exploitation where they are just trying to survive.
 We ask why they ran away and where they are staying.
-If a church offers shelter, will they go there.
+If a church offers shelter, will they go there?
 We count over 100 kids who are homeless.
 Having Max with us helps as everyone responds to his wagging tail.
 Soon the pimps are in our face, demanding to know why we are bothering their ‘friends.’
 We just move along and don’t challenge them.
-We walk toward Park Avenue, past Rockefeller Center and the Empire State Building.
+We walk toward Park Avenue, past Rockefeller Center.
 We are tourists for once, taking in the sights.
 Soon we’re at St Patrick’s, greeted by Father Frank.